 Welcome to Brighton

-What once was a sleepy town with mile-long stretches of empty fields is now the bustling Metro Detriot suburb of Brighton.
+What once was a sleepy town with mile-long stretches of empty fields is now the bustling Metro Detroit suburb of Brighton.
 Equal parts historic tradition and modern amenities, Brighton is where old and new come together to make magic.
 There’s plenty to love here—a bustling downtown district, annual events planned by locals, and enough eateries to feed the masses.
 The real question is, what will shine brightest to you in this special suburb?

 Brighton: Then & Now